-ACI's franchised automobile dealerships depend on OEMs for certain sales incentives, warranties and other programs that are intended to promote and support new vehicle sales.
+AutoCanada's franchised automobile dealerships depend on OEMs for certain sales incentives, warranties and other programs that are intended to promote and support new vehicle sales.
 Some key incentive programs will include customer rebates on new vehicles, franchised automobile dealership incentives on new vehicles, special financing or leasing terms, warranties on new and used vehicles and sponsorship of used vehicle sales by authorized new vehicle franchised automobile dealerships.
-A reduction or discontinuation of key OEMs' incentive programs may reduce ACI's new vehicle sales volume resulting in decreased vehicle sales and related revenues.
+A reduction or discontinuation of key OEMs' incentive programs may reduce AutoCanada's new vehicle sales volume resulting in decreased vehicle sales and related revenues.

-Our OEM partners regularly audit our dealerships to ensure we are in compliance with incentive programs.
-If our dealerships are found not to be compliant with specific requirements, such as documentation and other requirements, our dealerships can be charged back for the amounts claimed under incentive programs.
-Future chargebacks relating to incentive program claims may have an adverse effect on our future earnings.
+OEM partners regularly audit AutoCanada's dealerships to ensure they are in compliance with incentive programs.
+If dealerships are found not to be compliant with specific requirements such as documentation and other requirements, dealerships can be charged back for the amounts claimed under incentive programs.
+Future chargebacks relating to incentive program claims may have an adverse effect on AutoCanada's future earnings.